-- A figure number is provided for reference to the graph in the text. - Both axes and units of measure are clearly labelled. - Trend lines report data for a key customer requirement -on-time delivery. - Results are presented for several years. - An arrow indicates that an upward trend is good for this measure. - Appropriate comparisons are clearly shown.
+- A figure number is provided for reference to the graph in the text. - Both axes and units of measure are clearly labeled. - Trend lines report data for a key customer requirement-on-time delivery. - Results are presented for several years. - An arrow indicates that an upward trend is good for this measure.

-The organisation shows, using a single graph, that its three product lines are separately tracked for ontime delivery.
+- Appropriate comparisons are shown clearly. - The organization shows, using a single graph, that its three product lines are separately tracked for ontime delivery.

-To help interpret the Scoring Guidelines, the following comments on the graphed results would be appropriate:
+To help interpret the Scoring Guidelines (page 53), the following comments on the graphed results would be appropriate:

-- The current overall organisational performance level is excellent.
-This conclusion is supported by the comparison with industry competitors and with a "world-class" level. - The organisation shows excellent improvement trends. - Product Line A is the current performance leader- showing sustained high performance (on-time delivery) and a slightly positive trend.
+- The current overall organizational performance level is excellent.
+This conclusion is supported by the comparison with industry competitors and with a "world-class" level. - The organization shows excellent improvement trends. - Product Line A is the current performance leader-showing sustained high performance (on-time delivery) and a slightly positive trend.
 Product Line B shows rapid improvement.
 Its delivery schedule is near that of the best industry competitor but trails the "world-class" level. - Product Line C-identified in the application as a new product-is having early problems with ontime delivery.
-(The organisation should briefly explain these problems.)
+(The organization should briefly explain these problems.)